bvn-architecture/BVN_Office_Staging/README.md

 ### Prepping the illustrator file for merging

-1. The illustrator file is now effectively finished!
-We just now need to make sure that it's exported correctly, so open up the file and ensure that you've saved it.
+The illustrator file is now effectively finished!
+We just now need to make sure that it's exported correctly to the svg format so that the website can use it.

+1. Open up the file and ensure that you've saved it.

 2. Take note of the layers, ensuring that: